Our program has an opening for an Assistant Professor of Research. Please read about it here.

 can also choose to study cognition and motivation in the domains of learning, critical thinking, self-regulation, and giftedness.

-Students in Educational Research can choose a quantitative approach including measurement, statistical methods, data mining, research design,
+Students in Educational Research can choose a quantitative approach including measurement, statistical methods, research design, and institutional

 Our Master's of Science (M.S.) program